marcwiest/helixcss/README.md

 #### Utilities

-Utilities are single property declarations classes that are useful and sharable between different components without straying away too far from the BEM methodology.
+Utilities are single property declaration classes that are useful and sharable between different components without straying away too far from the BEM methodology.

 #### Vendors

-Currently only holds normalize and H5BP's print styles.
+Currently only holds normalize-css and H5BP's print styles.